kkinnear/zprint/doc/reference.md

 This first argument is a vector of pairs.
 There are two kinds of pairs:

-If the left-hand-side of a pair is a function, it will call that function with the string format of the function name.
+If the left-hand-side of a pair is a function, it will call that function with the string format of the function name as its only argument.
 If the function returns non-nil, then the right-hand-side of the pair is returned as the option map.

 If the left-hand-side of the pair is not a function, it is assumed to be a regular expression, and it is matched against the string